Ed Flanagan (American football): College career

-Professional football
+Professional playing career

-Flanagan was selected by the Detroit Lions in the fifth round, 64th overall pick, of the 1965 NFL Draft.
+Flanagan was selected by the Detroit Lions in the fifth round, 64th overall pick, of the 1965 NFL draft.
 His initial contract with the Lions was for a $2,000 bonus and $12,000 a year.
 While playing for the Lions, Flanagan supplemented his income in the off-season selling steel to the automobile companies, selling real estate, and working for a beer distributorship owned by former Detroit Tigers star Vic Wertz.

 Flanagan took over as the Lions' starting center as a rookie in 1965 and held the position for the next ten years.
 From 1965 to 1974, he started 139 games for the Lions, including a streak of 129 consecutive games.
 He was selected to play in the Pro Bowl four times, in 1969, 1970, 1971 and 1973.
-He was also selected by the UPI as a second-team All-NFL player in 1969 and by the Pro Football Writers as a second-team All-NFL player in 1970.
+He was also selected as a second-team All-NFL player by the Newspaper Enterprise Association in 1969 and Pro Football Writers of America in 1970.